Pronghorn: Range and ecology

 Prior to the arrival of Europeans, the pronghorn was particularly abundant in the regions west of the Mississippi River which is still its primary range today.
 The amount of wildlife was considered to be so vast at one time that the prehistoric American Prairie—and as recently as 200 to 300 years ago—has been dubbed the "American Serengeti", due to the once-millions-strong herds of bison, elk, and pronghorn, as well as many other now-extinct megafauna.

-The present-day range of the pronghorn is west of the Mississippi, extending from southern Saskatchewan and Alberta, Canada south into the western US, primarily in the states of Arizona, Colorado, Idaho, Kansas, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Texas, Utah, Washington and Wyoming, and into Mexico.
-In extreme Northern California, pronghorn can be found in inland counties, ranging from neighboring Nevada and Oregon, as well as the central coastal grasslands, further south.
+The present-day range of the pronghorn is west of the Mississippi, extending from southern Saskatchewan and Alberta, Canada, south into the western United States, primarily in the states of Arizona, Colorado, Idaho, Kansas, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Texas, Utah, Washington, and Wyoming, and into Mexico.
+In extreme Northern California, pronghorns can be found in inland counties, ranging from neighboring Nevada and Oregon, as well as the central coastal grasslands, further south.
 In Mexico, the Sonoran pronghorn (A. a. sonoriensis) subspecies may be found from the state of Baja California Sur east through Sonora to San Luis Potosí, in north-central regions of the country, albeit in gradually diminishing populations.
 They have been extirpated from Iowa and Minnesota in the United States, and from Manitoba in Canada.

 Other regional subspecies include the Rocky Mountain pronghorn (A. a. americana), Mexican pronghorn (A. a. mexicana), the Oregon pronghorn (A. a. oregona), and the critically endangered Baja California pronghorn (A. a. peninsularis).

 Pronghorns prefer open terrain at elevations between 3000 and 5900 ft, with the densest populations in areas receiving around 10–16 in of rainfall per year.
 They eat a wide variety of plant foods, often including plants unpalatable or toxic to domestic livestock, though they also compete with them for food.
 In one study, forbs comprised 62% of their diet, shrubs 23%, and grasses 15%.
 Another study similarly found forbs comprised 20%, cacti 40%, shrubs 18%, and grass 22%.
 Pronghorns chew cud (ruminate).